Skip to main content

 04

-Three sub-tabs — Activity (list/calendar), Friends (follow graph), and Settings — live inside the profile tab.
+Activity list/calendar, follow graph, and settings.
 Progression charts and a heatmap calendar visualise long-term trends.

 Conclusion